 CTE 713 Sermon on the Mount: Peace and Justice (3 SH)

 The teachings of Jesus have reached across many centuries with a strong witness against violence: “Love your enemies.”
 People in many cultures have found the Sermon on the Mount foundational for understanding the core of Jesus’ ethical teaching and practice.
 The earliest Christians placed this instruction at the forefront of their witness on what it means to be Christian.
 Are we willing to be instructed in this way of Christ today, as the movement takes form in the third millennium?
 This course builds on the Old Testament Jewish backgrounds for Jesus’ teaching.
 Two further horizons are surveyed: the resonance with this core (Matthew 5-7) in other ethical instruction of the New Testament, and the strong echoes down through Christian history where this teaching has been translated into lived practices.

-We live in a time of substantial confusion regarding sexual beliefs and behaviors.
-Such a context calls for theological clarity about sexuality for those providing church leadership.
-This course will engage students in theological reflection about the meaning and purpose of human sexuality from a Christian perspective.
+We live in a time of rapid change and diverse understandings about human sexuality - both identities and practices.
+Such a context calls for theological insight and pastoral wisdom for those providing church leadership.
+The course will engage students in theological, biblical and intercultural reflection about the meaning and purpose of human sexuality.
 In conversation with biblical, historical and contemporary writings, this course will challenge participants to articulate the sexual theology that informs their ministry and practice.

 Biblical Foundations for Justice and Peacemaking (3 SH)